Q: What degree programs are available in the Graduate Studies in Management (GSM) department at SNU?

 ADMISSION and APPLICATION

-Q: What are the requirements for admission to your programs?
+Q: What are the application prerequisites and program requirements for admission?

 Prerequisites and admission requirements are subject to change without notice.